j2store/userguide/variable_images.md

 To display the thumbnail, main and additional images in Joomla articles, you should first configure the Content - J2Store plugin in Plugin Manager.
 Otherwise, you wont see these images in your products.

+Lets assume that a customer would like to purchase a car.
+Now, car images need to be loaded in this tab.

 * **Main Image** - The main image will be a general photo image of the car, that has to be uploaded by clicking on the 'Select an image' button and select the appropriate image from the files.

 * **Thumbnail Image** - The thumbnail image would be something which may or may not be the original image, but it would be a much smaller one to fit into a button, that will be shown up in the cart.
 By seeing this, the customer will understand that his product is displayed on the button and will click the button to see more details about the car.